stormpath/express-stormpath/docs/user_data.rst

 .. note::

- Custom data is expanded automatically, but you can disable this
+ Custom data is expanded automatically, but you can disable this.

 You can expand any of these *"linked resources"*: